The few, the proud: the fallen heroes of The Great Talk Show Rush Of 1995. The video above explains it all.

 In addition, The Charles Perez Show, a conflict talker from Tribune Entertainment that debuted earlier in 1995, was canceled in March 1996.

-Also of note: the 1995-96 season was the last one for Phil Donahue, who retired after 29 years (though his show being dropped in his home market of New York City had something to do with it…)
+Also of note: the 1995-96 season was the last one for Phil Donahue, who retired after 29 years as his show was dropped in his home market of New York City.

-At the same time, Oprah Winfrey and Phil Donahue, who dabbled in some of the topics of Trash TV in the past, were now touting the high road they took.
+At the same time, Oprah Winfrey and Donahue – each dabbling in some of the topics of Trash TV in the past, were now touting the high road they took.
 But its interesting to note by 1998, the top-rated talk show on television was Jerry Springer, who became a target by critics and was even hauled in front of the Chicago City Council regarding the non-stop fighting on his show.

 With a similar glut of product, could The Great Talk Show Rush of 2012 meet a similar fate?
 Yes, that’s a possibility, but these days, times are different – syndicators are more tolerant of lower ratings – preferring the show finds an audience, hence the return of Wendy Williams and Jeremy Kyle for another season.
 And lower numbers are more acceptable in an era of more viewing choices, such as DVR’s, Netflix, Hulu, and on-demand viewing – platforms that weren’t available in 1995, although the VCR was.
 Today’s conflict talkers – Springer, Povich, Steve Wilkos, and Jeremy Kyle among them – aren’t even a concern anymore, as politicians and advocacy groups have moved on to other issues.